Marriage in the Catholic Church requires the ability to have sexual intercourse

 Official civil unions were introduced in the colonial period and they included prayers.
 The Council of Trent officially instituted marriage as a Sacrament in the 1500's but Jesus instituted marriage himself 15 centuries earlier and Christians in the Church followed it from that time forward (Mat 19:5, Mark 10:7).
 Catholics believe marriage is a religious concept designed by God before any government existed, before any law of man had been written.
 Marriage is God's idea.
 Catholics believe it is not for us as humans to tamper with.
 The word "Marriage" appears all over the New Testament (Mat 22:30, 24:38, Mk 12:25, Lk 2:36, 17:27, 20:34-35, 1 Co 7:38, 2 Co 11:2, 1 Ti 4:3, Heb 13:4, Rev 19:7, 19:9) and it is clearly drawn out as a relationship between one man and one woman.
 We cannot get around that without throwing out the Bible as "hate" literature, which is exactly what gay M.P.
 Svend Robinson tried to do.
 "God forgive him.
 He knows not what he is doing."
 (Lk 23:34)

 Some people assert that opposing gay marriage is just like opposing interracial marriage.
 The difference is that affirming interracial marriages affirms the institution of marriage.
 A black man has essentially the same physical makeup as a white man; he the same reproductive system, and he can make children with a white female.
 They can have intercourse, which is the basic requirement for marriage.
 That is not true of two people of the same gender.

 "My gay marriage won't affect your straight marriage"

-Making a law that allows gay marriage will not change the truth about marriage.
+The law about gay marriage does not change the truth about marriage.
 It is just a kind of collective denial.

 Lord Jesus, let Your prayer of unity for Christians